wpengine/faustjs/plugins/faustwp/readme.txt

 = Where can I find more information about development and future features for this plugin? =

-The development team posts weekly summaries of sprints related to Faust at https://faustjs.org/blog.
+Great question!
+The development team posts weekly summaries of sprints related to Faust, [here](https://faustjs.org/blog).

 = Why the name “Faust”? =